BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 ## Gordian Principles

-Gordian Seed Tool was designed as a referenceforto all four of the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles).
+Gordian Seed Tool was designed as a reference for all four of the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles).

 ### Independence